A little more than a decade ago, I had a mini stroke

 I'd rather not impose my own narrative, even in naming my pieces.

-These days, most of my pieces are large in scale and I prefer to work in oil.
+Most of my pieces are large in scale and I prefer to work in oil.

 I am much more motivated by the piece and the client, than money or recognition.